JNRowe/upoints/doc/xearth_and_pathcross.rst

-The first chunk of feedback I received was from a co-worker, Kelly Turner, who asked how difficult it would be to use :mod:`upoints` with xearth_'s marker files.
+The first chunk of feedback I received was from a co-worker, Kelly Turner, who asked how difficult it would be to use :mod:`upoints` with xearth_’s marker files.
 The answer is not too difficult, not too difficult at all.

-As a little background the reason for wanting access to the data in marker files is that our internal contact database allows us to export a file containing a subset of our contact's known current locations [1]_.
-The original reasoning behind the feature was to allow simple visualisation of a team's members, for example to quickly locate somebody who is close to a customer's site.
+As a little background the reason for wanting access to the data in marker files is that our internal contact database allows us to export a file containing a subset of our contact’s known current locations [1]_.
+The original reasoning behind the feature was to allow simple visualisation of a team’s members, for example to quickly locate somebody who is close to a customer’s site.

 I've reworked the original ``edist.py`` script in to something a little more generic, and it also now includes a new module, :mod:`~upoints.xearth`, that can import locations from an xearth marker file.
-Unfortunately, I can't use an example generated from our system because I don't have permission to publish the data but I'll give an example of its usage with a public file::
+Unfortunately, I can't use an example generated from our system because I don't have permission to publish the data but I’ll give an example of its usage with a public file::

     >>> from upoints import xearth